SecDevOps-jmcdonough/fortisoar-lab/README.md

 #### Incident Response Playbook Import

-The Incident Response Playbook is much larger than the Playbooks that were just created and needs to be imported.
+The Incident Response Playbook is much larger than the Playbooks that were just created and will be imported.
 Playbooks can be exported and imported into FortiSOAR.
 For this task the Playbook needs to be copied from this repository to a file on your local system so that it can be imported in to FortiSOAR.

 1. Copy the **raw** contents of the [incident response playbook](https://github.com/FortinetSecDevOps/fortisoar-lab/blob/main/fortisoar-fortianalyzer-fortigate/incident-response-fortisoar-workshop.json)
 1. Save to a local file with with a `.json` extension.